Listen up: You’re going to get on Instagram Live, and you’re going to like it.

 - Tap videos below your bio, then tap your Live reposted video.

 Just FYI: the view count on this video only includes people who watched it after you posted it.
 Not the Live viewers.

 Can I restrict who sees my Instagram Live?

 Heck, yes!
 Instagram gives you the option to limit who sees your Instagram Live stream.
 Get exclusive.
 Limit those views.
 If your mom didn’t join your stream, you don’t have to let her see what you’re up to.

 Just tap the camera in the top left corner.
-Then tap the gear or settings button in the top left corner.
+Then tap the gear or settings button in the top right corner.

 How do I turn off the comments?

-You have the option to turn off the comments on an Instagram Live video by tapping the three dots in the chat box and tapping Turn Off Commenting.
+Got a troll?
+Or maybe you’re monologuing.
+Either way, you can turn off comments on your stream by tapping the three dots in the chatbox and hitting Turn Off Commenting.

 How do I answer questions on Instagram Live?